iSOLveIT/protege_owl/_sources/index.rst.txt

   sometimes it may not and you may need to type the complete name.
 Also, you will see various hints or error messages in the Status field as you type which you can mostly ignore for now.
-E.g., as you type out Customer you will see messages like: Invalid SWRL atom predicate ‘Cus’ until you complete the name of the Customer class.
-Those messages can help you understand why your rule won’t parse as you develop more rules but for now you should be able to ignore them.
+E.g., as you type out Customer you will see messages like: Invalid SWRL atom predicate ‘Cus' until you complete the name of the Customer class.
+Those messages can help you understand why your rule won't parse as you develop more rules but for now you should be able to ignore them.

 5. Now you want to bind a parameter to the number of Pizzas that each